Aseana City: Development

 DMWAI was awarded by the Philippine Reclamation Authority to occupy the CBP I-B and C lots as the Aseana Business Park.
 The project began in 2008.

-The development occupies 4 ha Neo-Chinatown, Aseana 1-3 Office Buildings, Singapore School Manila, The King's School, Manila, Ayala Malls Manila Bay, and the Passport Center of the Department of Foreign Affairs.
-City of Dreams Manila, one of Entertainment City's integrated resort and casinos, is also situated.
+The development occupies 4 ha Neo-Chinatown, Aseana 1 to 3 office buildings, Singapore School Manila, Nord Anglia International School Manila, Ayala Malls Manila Bay, Parqal Mall, and the Passport Center of the Department of Foreign Affairs.
+City of Dreams Manila, one of Entertainment City's integrated resort and casinos, is also situated within the development.

 Other places located in Aseana City are the Aseana Power Station, Aseana Square, and the St. John Paul II Chapel.

 Controversy

-In June 2013, Alphaland owner Roberto Ongpin got a court order from the Makati Regional Trial Court to deliver the 10 ha marina project with Aseana, despite he refused to pay his dues.
+In June 2013, Alphaland owner Roberto Ongpin received a court order from the Makati Regional Trial Court to deliver the 10 ha marina project with Aseana, despite he refused to pay his dues.
 DMWAI, however, refused to sign the loan documents related to mortgage, which led to its cancellation of their joint-venture with Alphaland.